What Is Collaborative Law?

 Collaborative family law is a rather new dispute resolution focused on preserving relationships post-marriage and on finding a settlement of the marital estate in a cooperative way.
 Collaborative law happens outside of the court system, allowing clients themselves to control the timeline and to keep negotiations private.

 How Does It Work?

-To schedule a consultation with Chicago collaborative law attorney Van A. Schwab, contact the law firm at 312-702-1745.
+To schedule a consultation with Chicago collaborative law attorney Van A. Schwab, contact the law firm.